manupatel20/ML_Project1_IIT/README.md

 ## Testing Different Datasets

-We have tested different datasets including dataset with high colinearity and low colinearity.
-Let us observe the details of data and result.
+We have tested different datasets including datasets with high colinearity and low colinearity.
+Let us observe the details of data and results.

 | **Data File**  | **Details** |  **Colinear** | **Sparse Solution** | **Sparse Var**  | **Output** |